 There you have it.
 Video games officially promote bad language.

-There are so many things wrong with this game I could probably write a manual, and Raphael is suddenly my least favourite turtle, but there’s something about Teenage Mutant Ninja Turtles that just keeps me coming back.
+There are so many things about this game that are frustrating, and Raphael is suddenly my least favourite Turtle, but there’s something about Teenage Mutant Ninja Turtles that just keeps me coming back.
 Nostalgia, it seems, has a very thick skin.